 Field/setting Description Enable SNMPv3 Select this checkbox when intending to permit the SNMPv3 access by this user.
 Note: The SNMPv3 protocol must be enabled for SNMPv3 access.
-See Configuring SNMP Settings (on page 205).
+See Configuring SNMP Settings

+Field/setting Description (on page 115).
 Security Level Click the field to select a preferred security level from the list: None: No authentication and no privacy.
 This is the default.
 Authentication: Authentication and no privacy.
 Authentication & Privacy: Authentication and privacy.